 There are certain measurements spirometry alone can’t take, such as the amount of air that stays in your lungs after you’ve exhaled.
 So, we use other techniques to measure these amounts — or volumes — which can help figure out how well your lungs are functioning.

-What is measurement of lung volumes?
+What is Measurement of Lung Volumes?

 This test can check to see if your lungs have sustained damage due to your work or home environment, lifestyle habits or past or current health conditions.
 If you have a chronic disease and are receiving treatment, lung volume measurements can track effectiveness and determine if a change is needed.